 - don’t reply to texts, download attachments or click on links unless you’re sure they’re genuine.
 HMRC does sometimes use SMS texts, but be on your guard to which ones are real.
 HMRC will not text about a tax refund, or ask for personal or financial details over a text message.

-You can report suspicious phone contact by emailing the dedicated HMRC fraud support team.
+You can report suspicious phone contact by contacting the dedicated HMRC fraud support team.
 This will also help them to identify the latest scams and stop them from spreading.
 HMRC also regularly updates a list of things it may phone, text or email about here.
 We recommend that you read this list regularly in order to keep up to date.

 If you are unsure whether a call from HMRC is genuine or an HMRC scam, please do call us.
 Don’t fall for it, it’s best to check.
 Contact your usual Ellacotts contact or Derek Boughton on email@example.com or 01295 250401.